eminboghos/portfolio/PredictionMarketBots/predict_fun-btc/black-scholes.md

 ## Implied volatility from Polymarket

 Polymarket's Bitcoin up/down markets are run by professional and institutional market makers with sophisticated models.
-Their prices are essentially ground truth for the correct probability.
+Their prices are essentially the ground truth for the correct probability.

 Rather than modeling volatility from scratch, I work backwards: